Board of Trade: Reestablishment 1784

-Liberal reforms
+20th century reforms

-Lloyd George as President of the Board of Trade (1905–1908)
+Lloyd George as President (1905–1908)

 In 1905, David Lloyd George entered the new Liberal Cabinet of Sir Henry Campbell-Bannerman as President of the Board of Trade.

-The first priority on taking office was the repeal of the 1902 Education Act.
+The first priority on taking office was the repeal of the Education Act 1902.
 Lloyd George took the lead along with Augustine Birrell, President of the Board of Education.
 Lloyd George was the dominant figure on the committee drawing up the bill in its later stages and insisted that the bill create a separate education committee for Wales.
 The bill passed the House of Commons greatly amended but was completely mangled by the House of Lords.
-No compromise was possible and the bill was abandoned, allowing the 1902 Act to continue in effect.
-Nonconformists were bitterly upset by the failure of the Liberal Party to reform the 1902 Education Act, its most important promise to them, and over time their support for the Liberal Party slowly fell away.
+No compromise was possible and the bill was abandoned, allowing the 1902 act to continue in effect.
+Nonconformists were bitterly upset by the failure of the Liberal Party to reform the Education Act 1902, its most important promise to them, and over time their support for the Liberal Party slowly fell away.

 According to Martin Roberts, Lloyd George headed a department of 750 experts that was responsible for supervising British industry, commerce and transportation.
 Using their pool of expertise, he initiated a series of reforms that were quickly endorsed by the Liberal Parliament.
-One of the first actions was the Census of Production Act 1906, which generated a Survey of production—an up-to-date compendium of detailed statistics necessary for regulating specific industries.
-In 1906, the Merchant Shipping Act upgraded the minimum working conditions, and the safety protections for both British sailors, and crews of foreign ships that used British ports.
-In 1907, the Patents and Design Act gave financial protection to British designs to stop unfair foreign copies.
-In the long term, his most important innovation was creating the Port of London Authority in 1908.
+One of the first actions was the Census of Production Act 1906 (6 Edw.
+7. c.
+49), which generated a Survey of production—an up-to-date compendium of detailed statistics necessary for regulating specific industries.
+The Merchant Shipping Act 1906 upgraded the minimum working conditions, and the safety protections for both British sailors, and crews of foreign ships that used British ports.
+The Patents and Design Act 1907 gave financial protection to British designs to stop unfair foreign copies.
+In the long term, his most important innovation was the Port of London Act 1908 creating the Port of London Authority.
 It merged numerous inefficient and overlapping private companies and gave unified supervision to Britain's most important port.
 That enabled London to compete more effectively with Hamburg and Rotterdam.

 Lloyd George also turned his attention to strikes and industrial disputes in shipyards.
 He was instrumental in settling the serious threat of a national railway strike in 1907.
 While almost all the rail companies refused to recognise the unions, he persuaded them to recognise elected representatives of the workers who sat with the company representatives on conciliation boards—one for each company.
 If those boards failed to agree then an arbitrator would be called upon.